gjinfo737/AndroidATDD/README.md

 AndroidATDD :ok_hand:
 ==================

-A demo for using cucumber tests for Android apps using Gametel.
+Demo of Gametel and Cucumber automated tests for Android.

 -----------------
 What are the knowledge requirements?